JoeAB91/JoeAB91/README.md

 - 👀 I’m interested in  Cybersecurity and digital forensics
 - 🌱 I’m currently learning Masters in cyber security
 - 💞️ I’m looking to collaborate on cyber security, digital forensics, ethical hacking projects
-- 📫 How to reach me ... email.josepharon7@gmail.com
+- 📫 How to reach me ... email: josepharon7@gmail.com

 <!---
 JoeAB91/JoeAB91 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.